Hackamore: Origins

+Some historic designs, when pulled, tightened over the nostrils, creating control by restricting the horse's wind.
+Metal was used in some designs, a predecessor to the Spanish serreta, a metal noseband with teeth.
+In general, the hackamore commonly was used on the initial ridings of a horse which was in the process of being broken.

+In 18th-century Spain, a jáquima was the bridle used for riding on donkeys and mules.
 The tradition of hackamore use in the United States came from the Spanish Californians, who were well respected for their horse-handling abilities.
+English journalist and artist, William Redmond Ryan (1823–1855), described the Californio method for taming horses using a jáquima, which he calls “hackamore”, while living in California in the 1840s.
 From this tradition, the American cowboy adopted the hackamore and two schools of use developed: The "buckaroo" or "California" tradition, most closely resembling that of the original vaqueros, and the "Texas" tradition, which melded some Spanish technique with methods from the eastern states, creating a separate and unique style indigenous to the region.
 Today, it is the best known of the assorted "bitless bridling" systems of controlling the horse.